-Space Model(which is called VSM) in which a document is described with a high-dimensional vector is used [6].
+Space Model(which is called VSM) in which a document is described with a high-dimensional vector is used [7].
 An information retrieval system using a vector space model computes the similarity between a query vector and document vectors by cosine of the two vectors and indicates a user a list of retrieved documents.

 In general, since a user hardly describes a precise query in the first trial, interactive approach to modify the query vector by evaluation of the user on documents in a list of retrieved documents.
-This method is called relevance feedback [5] and used widely in information retrieval systems.
+This method is called relevance feedback [6] and used widely in information retrieval systems.
 In this method, a user directly evaluates whether a document is relevant or irrelevant in a list of retrieved documents, and a system modifies the query vector using the user evaluation.
 A traditional way to modify a query vector is a simple learning rule to reduce the difference between the query vector and documents evaluated as relevant by a user.

 In another approach, relevant and irrelevant document vectors are considered as positive and negative examples, and relevance feedback is transposed to a binary classification problem [4].
 For the binary classification problem, Support Vector Machines(which are called SVMs) have shown the excellent ability.
-And some studies applied SVM to the text classification problems [7] and the information retrieval problems[1].
-Now, we are interested in what is the most useful selection rule for displayed documents at each iteration to users.
-In this paper, we adopt several selection rules of displayed documents at each iteration, and then show the comparison results of the effectiveness for the document retrieval in these several selection rules.
+And some studies applied SVM to the text classification problems [8] and the information retrieval problems[1].
+Now, we are interested in how to evaliate the peformance of relevance feedback document retrieval methods.
+We think two perfomances should be evaluated for relevance feedback document retrieval methods.
+They are the learning performance and the retrieval performace.
+This paper introduces two evaluation crietria.
+One criterion measures the learning performance and the other measures the retrieval performance.
+We compared a SVMbased system with our heuristic with conventional systems like Rocchio-based system and a SVM-based system without our heuristic by the introduced crietria.